Brandon Boseman

 Born and raised in the Vail Valley, Michelle has been in the world of volleyball from a young age.
 Her passion for the sport began in 6th grade, when she started playing competitive club volleyball, and continued to grow throughout her athletic career.
 A four-year varsity letter recipient in high school, Michelle led by example as team captain for all four years, demonstrating leadership, dedication, and skill on the court.
 During her high school career, Michelle earned multiple awards, including Western Slope League All-Conference Honorable Mention, MVP, and All-State Honorable Mention honors.
 After high school, Michelle continued to play competitive volleyball through intramural leagues, further deepening her understanding of the game.
 Her love for the sport, naturally led her to coaching.

-With over five years of coaching experience, Michelle is passionate about sharing her knowledge and inspiring the next generation of athletes.
+With over six years of coaching experience, Michelle is passionate about sharing her knowledge and inspiring the next generation of athletes.
 Her coaching style emphasizes skill development, teamwork, and developing a competitive spirit.
 Michelle inspires athletes to push beyond their limits and achieve their full potential.
 When not on the court, Michelle continues to be an active member of the Vail Valley community, sharing her enthusiasm for volleyball and serving as a role model for young athletes.

 For Michelle, volleyball is more than a sport, it’s a way to instill resilience, teamwork, and discipline in athletes, shaping them into confident, well-rounded individuals.
 Establishing Vail Peak Volleyball Club was about more than just building skills; it was about creating a culture that nurtures young players, providing them with the tools to succeed on the court and in life.
 Through the club, Michelle hopes to leave a legacy of athletes who not only excel in volleyball but who carry with them the values of respect, hard work, and a passion for growth.